nilpunch/massive-ecs/README.md

 	// If this behavior does not suit you, use Stable attribute on component.
 });

-// Pass extra arguments to avoid boxing. view.ForEachExtra((world, deltaTime),
+// Pass arguments to avoid boxing. view.ForEach((world, deltaTime),
 	(ref Position position, ref Velocity velocity,
 		(World World, float DeltaTime) args) =>
 	{